The Science

 The moon's brightness varies throughout its cycle.
 During a full moon, it appears roughly 10 times brighter than a half moon, not just twice as bright.
 This is due to the way light scatters off the lunar surface at different angles.

-The Moon orbits the Earth in a non-linear way.
-For example, at the largest orbital deviation (Moon at apogee), the distance is calculated at 252,088 miles away from Earth, and at the smallest orbital distance (Moon at perigee), it is 225,623 miles.
+The Moon orbits the Earth in a non-linear, elliptical way.
+At the largest orbital deviation (Moon at apogee), the distance is 252,088 miles away from Earth; at the smallest orbital distance (Moon at perigee), it is 225,623 miles.
+This variation not only affects the visual size of the Moon but also the speed at which it travels (faster as it moves closer to Earth).
+The Moon can appear up to 12% larger at perigee than at apogee.
+Our system calculates these variations to reflect the Moon's true position on your selected date.

 Apogee Distance